Statistical inference for association studies in the presence of binary outcome misclassification: Introduction

 In Section \ref{model}, we describe the conceptual framework for our model.
-Section \ref{label-switching} describes the label switching problem in greater detail and proposes a strategy to break permutation invariance of the likelihood in a binary outcome misclassification model.
 In Section \ref{estimation-methods}, we propose frequentist and Bayesian estimation strategies to recover the true association of interest in the presence of potentially misclassified observed outcomes.
-For all strategies proposed, we provide software for implementation using the R package \textit{COMBO} (COrrecting Misclassified Binary Outcomes).
+We provide software for two of the proposed estimation methods using the R package \textit{COMBO} (COrrecting Misclassified Binary Outcomes) \cite{COMBO}.
+Section \ref{label-switching} describes the ``label switching'' problem in greater detail and proposes a strategy to break permutation invariance of the likelihood in a binary outcome misclassification model.
 Through simulation, we demonstrate the utility of these methods to reduce bias in parameter estimates when compared to analyses that place restrictions on or ignore outcome misclassification.
-Finally, we apply our proposed methods to investigate am applied example.
-In particular, we study risk factors for myocardial infarction, which is known to be misdiagnosed on the basis of gender and age \citep{arber2006patient, maserejian2009disparities, mckinlay1996non}.
+Finally, we apply our proposed methods to investigate an applied example.
+In particular, we study risk factors for myocardial infarction, which is known to be misdiagnosed on the basis of gender and age. \citep{arber2006patient, maserejian2009disparities, mckinlay1996non}